Heavy weight plotting tools for ab initio solid-state calculations

 - Analysis scripts to calculate parabolic and non-parabolic band

-The code currently primarily supports VASP calculations, and has partial support for LMTO calculations with Questaal.
+The code currently primarily supports VASP calculations, and has partial support for CASTEP and for LMTO calculations with Questaal.
 We would like to add support for additional solid-state codes in future releases.
 Code contributions to interface with these packages are welcome.

 Sumo is free to use, however, we ask that you cite the code if you use it in your research.
 See the “contributing” section for information about reporting bugs and getting involved.